suned/pfun/docs/effectful_but_side_effect_free.md

 In functional programming, programs are built by composing functions that have no [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
-This means that problems that we normally solve using side-effects in imperative programming such as performing io or raising exceptions are solved differently.
+This means that problems that we normally solve using side-effects in imperative programming, such as performing io or raising exceptions, are solved differently.
 In this section we study the three modules `pfun` provides for working with side-effects in purely functional style.

 - `pfun.maybe` helps you deal with missing values without exceptions.
 - `pfun.either` helps you deal with errors without exceptions.
 - `pfun.effect` helps you work with side-effects in functional style.

+If you have some experience with functionl programming, you can probably skip ahead to the section on `pfun.effect.Effect`.
 ## Maybe
 The job of the `pfun.maybe.Maybe` type is to help you work with missing values, in much the same way that the built-in `None` type is used.
 One of the main disadvantages of the `None` type is that you end up with logic for dealing with missing values all over the place, using code like `if foo is not None`.